I Know I'm Not Wrong: Legacy

-Other appearances
+Other versions

 A different mix of "I Know I'm Not Wrong" was included on the 2004 reissue of Tusk.
 This version features louder percussion and bass, additional guitars, and a harmonica layered over the synth solo.
 Along with this recording, three other early demos were included on the reissue; one was an early instrumental recorded at Buckingham's home studio, where Buckingham played all of the instruments.
-The two other recordings were both rough takes recorded with Fleetwood Mac.
-Many different outtakes of "I Know I'm Not Wrong" were also included on the 2015 reissue of Tusk, many of which had never been commercially released up to that point.
+The two other recordings were rough takes recorded with Fleetwood Mac.
+Six different outtakes of "I Know I'm Not Wrong" were also included on the 2015 reissue of Tusk, many of which had never been commercially released up to that point.
+Matthew Fiander of PopMatters opined that "while the evolution inherent in six versions of “I Know I’m Not Wrong” seems compelling on paper, in practice none of the takes stand out".

 "I Know I'm Not Wrong" was one of the many Tusk tracks rehearsed for the Tusk Tour, but was ultimately cut from the setlist for unknown reasons.
 However, Fleetwood Mac has performed the song on many recent tours.
-Its first appearance was in 2003 during the Say You Will Tour, replacing another Buckingham penned song, "Eyes of the World".
-On this tour, Mick Fleetwood's drum tech Steve Rinkov played additional drums on both songs.
-"I Know I'm Not Wrong" also appeared on their Unleashed Tour in 2009, and on the North American/European leg of their 2014/2015 tour On with the Show.
+Its first appearance was in 2003 during the fourth and final leg of the Say You Will Tour, replacing another Buckingham penned song, "Eyes of the World" in the setlist.
+On that tour, Mick Fleetwood's drum tech Steve Rinkov played additional drums on both songs.
+"I Know I'm Not Wrong" also appeared on their Unleashed Tour in 2009, and the North American/European leg of their 2014–2015 On with the Show tour.